usexfg/fuego/README.md

 And it is here.
 ________________________________________________________________________________________________________

-{Dragonglass} is a next-generation anonymous cryptocurrency built upon Cryptonote technologies.
+{Drægonglass} is a next-generation anonymous cryptocurrency built upon Cryptonote technologies.
 Read Cryptonote white paper at https://cryptonote.org/whitepaper.pdf

 ________________________________________________________________________________________________________________
 _______________________________________________________________________________________________________________
-## Building Dragonglass
+## Building Drægonglass

 ### On *nix